Kuntillet Ajrud: Inscription

-The site was excavated in 1975/76 by Tel Aviv University archaeologist Ze’ev Meshel, and the excavation report was published in 2012.
+The site was excavated in 1975/76 by Tel Aviv University archaeologist Ze'ev Meshel, and the excavation report was published in 2012.
 The fortress-like main building is divided into two rooms, one large and the other small, both with low benches.
 Both rooms contained various paintings and inscriptions on the walls and on two large water-jars (pithoi), one found in each room.

-The vigorously argued paintings on the pithoi show various animals, stylised trees, and human figures, some of which may represent gods.
+The vigorously debated paintings on the pithoi show various animals, stylised trees, and human figures, some of which may represent gods.
 They appear to have been done over a fairly considerable period and by several different artists, and do not form coherent scenes.
 The iconography is entirely Syrian/Phoenician and lacks any connection to the Egyptian models commonly found in Iron Age IIB Israel art.